 Documentation about the RGraph events that are available.
 These are RGraph events and give you the opportunity to extend the interactivity of your charts.

 - Adjusting your charts interactively

 Certain chart types can be interactively adjusted.
-This includes the Meters and the Bar/HBar/Line charts and others too.
+This includes the Meters and the Bar/Horizontal Bar/Line charts and others too.
 By utilising the Adjusting feature you can make interactive dashboards that control devices as well as reporting information.

 - Using tooltips in your charts

 Tooltips are probably the most popular and useful of all of the features and can be used to great effect to provide extra information about your chart and the information that it represents.